Indirect detection of long-lived particles in a rich dark sector with a dark vector portal: Introduction

 \section{Introduction}

 The nature of the particle content of the dark matter (DM) sector of the Universe remains unknown.
-The dominant paradigm of the last several decades has been based on the assumption that DM is made up of some weakly interacting massive particles (WIMPs) in the mass range of a few \gev\ to a few \tev.
-WIMP DM could naturally be produced in the early Universe via the popular thermal freeze-out mechanism, yielding a correct relic density for WIMP interactions set by a fraction of electroweak interactions of the Standard Model (SM); cf., \eg, Ref\cite{Arcadi:2017kky,Roszkowski:2017nbc,Billard:2021uyg} for a review.\footnote{The other very popular and strongly motivated candidate is an axion; see, \eg, Ref.\cite{Marsh:2015xka} for a review.} However, lack of experimental signal in a wide array of worldwide searches has led one to explore alternative candidates for DM, its production mechanisms, as well as detection methods; see \eg, Refs\cite{Battaglieri:2017aum,AlvesBatista:2021gzc}.
+The dominant paradigm of the last several decades has been based on the assumption that DM is made up of some weakly interacting massive particles (WIMPs) in the approximate mass range of a few \gev\ to a few \tev.
+WIMP DM could naturally be produced in the early Universe via the popular thermal freeze-out mechanism, yielding a correct relic density for WIMP interactions set by a fraction of electroweak interactions of the Standard Model (SM); see, \eg, Ref.~\cite{Arcadi:2017kky,Roszkowski:2017nbc,Billard:2021uyg} for a review.\footnote{The other very popular and strongly motivated candidate is an axion; see, \eg, Ref.~\cite{Marsh:2015xka} for a review.} However, the lack of experimental signal in a wide array of worldwide searches has led one to explore alternative candidates for DM, its production mechanisms, and detection methods; see \eg, Refs~\cite{Battaglieri:2017aum,AlvesBatista:2021gzc}.

-For instance, the standard freeze-out mechanism can be generalized to a broad ranges of DM mass and coupling constants\cite{Feng:2008ya}, see also a discussion in Ref.\cite{Baer:2014eja}.
-While too large values of DM couplings are constrained by unitarity, lowering them down by even several orders of magnitude below the electroweak strength can still render the correct relic density, however, for DM mass much below the $\gev$ scale.
-In various alternative scenarios some light mediator particle(s) beyond the Standard Model (BSM) spectrum are present.
-Their role is to specify the interaction between the SM and some DM particle with the mass in the $\gev$ range \cite{Boehm:2003hm,Pospelov:2007mp}, or below.
-Experimental searches for such light DM (LDM) via direct detection (DD) invoke new strategies\cite{Battaglieri:2017aum,Billard:2021uyg}, while further signatures of associated frameworks may be possible with searches for unstable light mediator species; cf. Refs\cite{Beacham:2019nyx,Alimena:2019zri,Agrawal:2021dbo} for recent reviews.
+For example, the standard freeze-out mechanism can be generalized to broad ranges of DM mass and coupling constants~\cite{Feng:2008ya}; see also a discussion in Ref.~\cite{Baer:2014eja}.
+While too large values of DM couplings are constrained by unitarity, lowering them by even several orders of magnitude below the electroweak strength can still render the correct relic density, however, for DM mass much below the $\gev$ scale.
+Some light mediator particle(s) beyond the Standard Model (BSM) spectrum are present in various alternative scenarios.
+They specify the interaction between the SM and some DM particle with the mass in the $\gev$ range, or below~\cite{Boehm:2003hm,Pospelov:2007mp}.
+Experimental searches for such light DM (LDM) via direct detection (DD) invoke new strategies~\cite{Battaglieri:2017aum,Billard:2021uyg}, while further signatures of associated frameworks may be possible with searches for unstable light mediator species; see Refs~\cite{Beacham:2019nyx,Alimena:2019zri,Agrawal:2021dbo,Antel:2023hkf} for recent reviews.